 We all know CTA buttons.
-Those little nuggets are responsible for conversions, customer engagement, and collection of users’ data.
+Those little nuggets are responsible for conversions, customer engagement, and the collection of users’ data.

 There are hundreds of guides on the e-Commerce CTA button design and most of them feature advice on color choice, button size, and placement.
 We considered them all when designing the CTA buttons for our clients but we verified all assumptions with A/B tests.